Israel readying for possible Iran conflict, officials say | Law-Order

 Israel readying for possible Iran conflict, officials say

 Last month Israeli Foreign Minister Yair Lapid said that if a terror regime is going to acquire a nuclear weapon we must act.
-Iran insists its nuclear program is for peaceful purposes only.
+Iran insists its nuclear programme is for peaceful purposes only.

 - Country: